cardinal-dev/scout/README.md

 <h1>scout</h1>
 <h3>Managing Autonomous Cisco APs</h3>

-`scout` is the underlying logic that communicates with Autonomous Cisco APs via SSH.
+`scout` is the underlying logic that communicates with autonomous Cisco APs via SSH.
 The main component of `scout` is `paramiko`. `scout` is built on and requires Python3. `scout` and all other Cardinal components are tested against Python 3.6, 3.7, and 3.8.